Sugarpie269/Deckbuilder_RTS/ProjectDocument.md

 - The correspondance of colors in the UI text to the game elements (matter currency label should be in the color of matter resource nodes, for example)
 - Screen shakes on damage.

-**Liam:** Many of the changes I did would fall under this category, I would say:
+**Liam:** Some of my work would fall under this category, I would say:

 *Audio implementation in general* - While Navya procured the audio assets, I added the actual code needed to make them play at proper times.
 See the Audio section for what sound effects I specifically implemented.